How does ambient air temperature sensor work?

 2. Thermistor:

-The resistance value of a thermistor changes with temperature.
-Most thermistors have a negative temperature coefficient (NTC), which means that the resistance value decreases with increasing temperature.
-By measuring the resistance value of the thermistor, the temperature measurement device can deduce the ambient temperature.
+The resistance of a thermistor changes with temperature.
+Most thermistors have a negative temperature coefficient (NTC).
+This means their resistance goes down as the temperature goes up.
+By measuring the resistance, the device can find the surrounding temperature.

 3. Integrated temperature sensors: